impostorsguides/impostorsguides.github.io/rbenv/1-n-content.md

 3.1.0
 ```

-That’s because these are the 3 versions of Ruby that I’ve installed via `rbenv`.
+That's because these are the 3 versions of Ruby that I've installed via `rbenv`.

 Last block of code: